 To help you learn more about how father’s are celebrated around the world, Personal Creations created this infographic.
 It shares how to say "Happy Father’s Day" in ten different languages, as well as traditions unique to each different country.
 Maybe it’ll inspire you to do something different for your dad this year!

 This article was posted on Thursday, June 9th, 2016 at 3:55 pm and is filed under Countries & Cultures, Customs and Traditions, Fathers Day, Finland, Germany, Holidays Around the World, Nepal, New Zealand, Russia, South Africa, Thailand, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 3 Responses to “Father’s Day Traditions Around the World”